annadoannn/cse15l-lab-reports/lab report 3.md

 technical/911report/chapter-9.txt:                disasters, it is important to integrate those taking 911 calls into the emergency technical/911report/chapter-9.txt:                receive and combine information from all first responders-including 911 operators.
 ~~~
+`grep -R` searches through all the directories recursively that contain the specified text pattern.
+In our output, it displayed every instance of when `911` was used in all the directories and also returned the relative path.